AndrewH1188/little-world-of-lego/README.md

 I would like to thank Oisin at Code Institute for his help when my Checkout Success page was not showing and erroring.
 Oisin helped me to get this working and the issue was that the client_secret was passing the client secret in one part, but wasn’t in another, when I added stripe_ to client_secret this allowed the checkout success page to show and I could see that my test purchase had worked.
 Thank you Oisin for your expertise and helping so that this worked as expected, I really appreciate it.

 I would like to thank Franciska at Code Institute for her help when I was having issues with styling the files in the allauth folder.
 Somehow I managed to have two allauth folders and a load of unnecessary files in these too.
 Because of the allauth main files and folders being inside another allauth folder this was causing the styling to not take effect.
 With Help from Fanciska I was able to locate the error and tidy  this up, remove all unnecessary files and get the styling to work as I expected it too.

+Thank you to Christine at Tutor Support for your help when I had an issue with the product image displaying in a separate tab, instead of showing the product details page.
+With help from Christine I was able to correct my error and see the product details page again as expected.
+Many thanks for your help regarding this it is much appreciated.

 I would like to thank Suzy Bennett, Leah Fisher and Shellie Downie for their good wishes and support on Linkedin.
 This hasn’t been an easy project to complete, but has in ways been very rewarding.
 Your support and well wishes are much appreciated and I wish you all good luck on your coding journeys.
 You’ve got this : )